taha-re/3D-BEM-WEC/README.md

 ## Repository Structure
 ├── /Validation-3D-Radiation-Cylinder/      # Test cases for radiation problem
 ├── /Validation-3D-Diffraction-Barge/    # Test cases for diffraction problem
-├── /Validation-Experimental-Wave-Tank/ # Experiments on a laboratry wave tank (Not included in JKU manuscript)
-└── (Under development)         # Additional documentation/examples to be added
+├── /Validation-Experimental-Wave-Tank/ # Experiments on a laboratry wave tank └── (Under development)         # Additional documentation/examples to be added

 ## Current Status
 ⚠️ Work in Progress: This repository is under active development.
 Future updates will include:
 1- the Simulink model
 2- a tutorial on how to run the code for arbitrary 3D geometry.
-3- Link to the companion manuscript (currently under review at Journal of King Saud University - Engineering Sciences).

 ## Citation
 If this solver aids your research, please cite the associated manuscript once published.
 A DOI will be provided here upon acceptance.